ocaml-flambda/flambda-backend/HACKING.md

 where `<FLAMBDA_BACKEND>` is the path to your clone.
 You may also need the `CAML_LD_LIBRARY_PATH` setting depending on what you are testing (see `Makefile.in` at the root).

+## Running tests with coverage analysis

+Coverage analysis is available for the Flambda backend tests (that is, just the ones run by `make runtest`), which are intended to provide good coverage on their own.
+We use `bisect_ppx` to perform the analysis.
+Since binaries instrumented with `bisect_ppx` have coverage enabled unconditionally, coverage support is disabled by default at compile time.

+Coverage requires the `bisect_ppx` package to be installed in your OPAM switch.
+Since no OPAM environment is available when building the final compiler, we instead enable coverage on the boot compiler and run the tests directly on the boot compiler.

+To enable coverage, pass the `--enable-coverage` flag to `./configure`.
+(Remember to clean, as by `git clean -dfX`, whenever re-running `./configure`).
+When coverage is enabled, `make boot-runtest` will run the tests on the boot compiler and produce coverage data, and `make coverage` will produce an HTML report in `_coverage/`.
+Alternatively, with coverage enabled, `make ci` will build the boot compiler, run the tests, and produce the report.

 ## Running the compiler produced by "make hacking" on an example without the stdlib